Tight-binding bond parameters for dimers across the periodic table from density-functional theory: Conclusions

 \section{Conclusions}

-We parametrize TB bond parameters for nearly all combinations of elements of period 1 to 6 and group 3 to 18 of the periodic table.
-By downfolding the dimer DFT wave function in the Harris-Foulkes approximation to a minimal basis, we obtain the non-orthogonal TB Hamiltonian matrix, the overlap matrix and the L\"owdin-orthogonalized TB Hamiltonian matrix for 1711 homovalent and heterovalent dimers.
+We parameterize TB bond parameters for nearly all combinations of elements of period 1 to 6 and group 3 to 18 of the periodic table.
+By downfolding the dimer DFT wave function in the Harris-Foulkes approximation to a minimal basis, we obtain the non-orthogonal TB Hamiltonian matrix, the overlap matrix and the L\"owdin-orthogonalized TB Hamiltonian matrix for 1711 homoatomic and heteroatomic dimers.

 The TB eigenvalues compare well to their DFT reference over a wide range of interatomic distances.
 The TB matrix elements are smooth functions that are parameterized efficiently with only few exponential functions.